-In rural areas enter the legal land description. is a term used to describe sections of land you have title to for the purpose of government records.
+In rural areas enter the legal land description.
+Legal land description is a term used to describe sections of land you have title to for the purpose of government records.
 This information may be found on your land title, tax assessment or mortgage agreement.

-If you have an urban address, enter the lock, block and plan of your MG location.
+If you have an urban address, enter the lot, block and plan numbers for your MG location.
 If you have a rural address enter the quadrant, section, township, range and meridian location of land as per the example below.